thomasgui76/deep-reinforcement-learning/p1_navigation/Report.md

 Follow the instructions in `Navigation.ipynb` to get started with training my own agent!

 parameters setting for the DQN algorithm:

+the DQN model include total 3 linear layers. first 2 linear layers have same size of hidden node 64. then followed by relu activation. input is state vector, output is action vector. from other point of view, the DQN may be seen as a "classifier" e.g. we classify every state input as specific class which is actually best action to choose.

+another model is dueling DQN Network architecture. the first 2 linear layers have 64,128 hidden node respectively. then split into two streams v and A, v is a scalar representation for state value function.
+A is a vector to represent advantage function to choose optimal action. final out is v + A which can be seen as Q function representation.

-I set the mini batch to 64, e.g. input 64 states to Q network for training. replay buffer size to 10K which means use a maximum 10K size memory to keep past frame experience.
+I set the mini batch to 64, e.g. input 64 states to Q network for training once. replay buffer size to 10K which means use a maximum 10K size memory to keep past frame experience.
 GAMMA, discount factor is 0.99
 LR, learning rate is 0.0005